 We hereby confirm that in accordance with Clause 2.1.4 of the RfQ, we will submit legally binding undertaking supported by a board resolution at the RfP stage from the …………………………..
 (Insert name of Technically Evaluated Entity and/or Financially Evaluated Entity or its Ultimate Parent Company, as the case may be) that all the equity investment obligations of …………..
 (Insert name of the Bidding Company) shall be deemed to be equity investment obligations of the ………………… (Insert name of Technically Evaluated Entity and/or Financially Evaluated Entity or its Ultimate Parent Company, as the case may be) and in the event of any default by……………….
 (Insert name of the Bidding Company), the same shall be met by ……………….
 (Insert name of Technically Evaluated Entity and/or Financially Evaluated Entity or its Ultimate Parent Company, as the case may be).

-[Sl.No6 to be inserted only in case the Bidder is a Bidding Company and has sought qualification on the basis of technical and financial capability of its Affiliate(s) and/or its Parent]
+[Sl.No.
+6 to be inserted only in case the Bidder is a Bidding Company and has sought qualification on the basis of technical and financial capability of its Affiliate(s) and/or its Parent]

 We confirm that there are no litigations or disputes against us, which materially affect our ability to fulfill our obligations with regard to the Project.